usnistgov/cookiecutter-nist-python/{{cookiecutter.project_slug}}/docs/installation.md

 This is the preferred method to install {{ cookiecutter.project_name }}, as it will always install the most recent stable release.

-If you don't have [pip] installed, this [Python installation guide] can guide you through the process.

 ## From sources

 The sources for {{ cookiecutter.project_name }} can be downloaded from the